Updated on November 18, 2014

 Say a prayer for us.
 We’re traveling to see Dr. Mary Ackerely soon.
 I’m excited.
 Dr. Ackerely is the perfect fit in this case being both a Psychiatrist familiar with conventional psychotropic drugs and the use of natural amino acid alternatives (see Julia Ross and others) along with being certified by Dr. Shoemaker.
 She’s uniquely qualified to address inflammatory based Biotoxin Illness and knows about how to deal with the side-effects of getting off the drug bandwagon – once the inflammation is brought down.

 So for those of you that are similarly convinced that anxiety, obsessive thoughts, depression, apathy and the like are mostly a result of “bad genes”, a weak character, unresolved childhood trauma and the like, it’s time to wake up.
-Allow me to present several studies showing how toxins are very often at the core of these symptoms along with making a connection of my own between the work of Dr. Shoemaker and others.
+In the 2016 Mold Conference, Dr. Ackerley commented that malaise, fatigue, slowed thoughts and movements, an inability to feel pleasure, and social withdrawal are common in Chronic Inflammatory Response Syndrome (CIRS).
+On the other hand, feeling guilty, worthless, or hopeless generally are not CIRS related.
+Below are several studies showing how toxins are very often at the core of CIRS symptoms along with making a connection of my own between the work of Dr. Shoemaker and others.

 Psychiatric Symptoms and Mold – Studies

 This part doesn’t need any explanation.
 Below is a list of resources that make the connection between inflammation driven by biotoxins and adverse mental health.
 I’m sure there are many, many more.